 Nakuru was the capital of the former Rift Valley Province.
-Now an independent county, it includes towns like Naivasha, Gilgil, and Molo in its borders.
+Now an independent county, it includes towns like Naivasha, Gilgil, and Molo within its borders.
 Unfortunately, most people rarely see Nakuru as a travel destination.
 Instead, they regard it as a weekend getaway or stopover point on their way to or from the capital, Nairobi.
 As a ‘Naxarian’, born and bred, I intend to show you that there is so much more to this little big town than the party life.
 Here is almost everything you can do or see while in Nakuru Town.

 Everything Natural and Wild